Haiti

 Empowering dreams and changing futures...

-Now, Carline’s family is building a home and she has purchased livestock to further advance her dreams.
+Now, Carline’s family is building a home, and she has purchased livestock to advance her dreams further.
 Her determination and hard work have paid off, as her children will soon be able to attend school.
-Carline’s life has been transformed by this program, and she serves as a reminder that with a little help, anyone can achieve their dreams.
+This program has transformed Carline’s life, and she serves as a reminder that anyone can achieve their dreams with a bit of help.

 Will you join us in helping more people like Carline build better lives for themselves and their families?